krndcode/wireframing/README.md

 The examples in this repository focus on **low-fidelity wireframes**, as the goal is to demonstrate the structure and key elements of a design rather than the final visual details.
 Low-fidelity wireframes are best at this stage because they encourage quick iterations and feedback without spending too much time on styling.

+# Popular Wireframing Tools

+There are several tools available to create wireframes, ranging from simple sketching apps to advanced design platforms.
+These tools help designers collaborate, visualize ideas, and refine layouts before moving into detailed design.

+### Recommended Tool: Figma
+[Figma](https://www.figma.com/) is one of the most popular tools for wireframing and UI/UX design.

+**Key Features:**
+- **Cloud-based Collaboration:** Teams can design together in real time, similar to Google Docs.
+- **Cross-platform:** Works in the browser or as a desktop app on Windows, macOS, and Linux.
+- **Wireframing & Prototyping:** Supports both low-fidelity and high-fidelity wireframes, with built-in prototyping tools.
+- **Component System:** Designers can create reusable components (like buttons and forms) to keep designs consistent.
+- **Free Plan Available:** Offers a free tier with powerful features, making it accessible to individuals and small teams.

+**Why Figma is Useful for Wireframing:**
+- It allows quick sketching of layouts to test ideas.
+- Real-time collaboration improves communication between designers, developers, and stakeholders.
+- Its versatility supports both simple wireframes and detailed designs, making it a one-stop tool.